-When you begin to notice low pressure at a faucet, check the other faucets in the house.
+When you begin to notice low pressure at a faucet, you should check the other faucets in the house right away.
 If the pressure in those faucets is normal, you can confine your repair efforts to the affected faucet.
 Low flow in the entire house indicates a possible supply-side problem, and if you're on a municipal water system, it could be affecting your neighbors.
-Make a few phone calls to find out.
-If they aren't experiencing pressure issues, you may simply need to adjust your own pressure regulator, if you have municipal water service.
-If have a well, you'll need to check the gauge on the pump that charges your system's pressure tank.
+Make a few phone calls or head to you online neighborhood group to find out.

-Adjusting Pressure on a Well Pressure Tank
+2. Adjust the Pressure on a Well Pressure Tank

 The pressure tank is the heart of a typical well system.
 A diaphragm or bladder inside the tank separates the water that gets pumped in from the well from a cushion of air in the top of the tank.
 A second pump pressurizes the water in the tank.